 Replacing a Gibson adjustable bridge

-The bridge is injected molded plastic, and is held down by four sheet-metal screws.
+The bridge is injected molded plastic, and is held down by four pan-head sheet-metal screws.
 The saddle is porcelain, its height adjusted by screws that rest in studs set into the top.
-It must have seemed like a good idea once, but all the adjustable-bridge Gibsons, even the all-wood ones, sound much better with a simple bridge with a bone saddle.
+It must have seemed like a good idea once, but all the adjustable-bridge Gibsons, even the all-wood ones, sound much better with a simple bridge with a well-fitted bone saddle.
 There's no question that the thing to do is lose this whole plastic thing and put on a new real wooden bridge with a bone saddle.
-So, the thing to do is first get rid of the old one.

 Start with the saddle.
 Out it comes.
 Good riddance.

-Next, you take a little socket like this and remove the four screws that hold down the bridge itself.
+Next, you take a little socket like this and remove the four screws inside that hold down the bridge itself.

 Next you take a little adjustable wrench like this and quickly loosen the nuts on

-end nippers and a block of soft wood to lever the studs carefully out of the face.
+Then you put the adjusting bolt back in the lug for a moment, and use a pair of end nippers and a block of soft wood to lever the studs carefully out of the face.

 Easy does it...out they come.